ontomena/displacementactivities/_posts/_2026-09-12-ontomenator.md

 During the DYCP (2025-26), I developed my woefully neglected coding skills and eventually managed to construct the map's basic template and initial set of connections with Anthropic's Claude/AI.
 It has been very interesting discussing such an unlikely array of connections with the All-knowing Entity that 'can make mistakes'.
 Gosh, yes, can't it just!
 At present, the aesthetic is deliberately clunky, because it reflects the basic ethos underlying the ideas.
 Even if I could build something smooth and slick, I don't think that would be appropriate.
 It is Heath-Robinson, rather than Sony Walkman.

 # What exactly is the Ontomenator
-Above all, this is a work in progress (or regress!).
+The Ontomenator is a work in progress (or regress!).
 Much of the content is provisional and incomplete.
 I will be editing it for as long as I am able, I expect.
+That said, there's now plenty to go at.

 It is a series of 41 'Nodes', and each main node may have sub-node/s, or 'Folded Aspects', as they are termed here.
 There is no limit to the number folded aspects a nde may have, some still have none.
 The map includes a bibliography of all the main texts and sites referenced.
 There is also a glossary for some of the less well-known terms, and a list of specific keyboard shortcuts to facilitate navigation.